karakelian/getting-started/README.md

   - the bash shell environment: as introduced in CIT160
   - ssh, scp, and other file transfer protocols: as introduced in CIT160 and reinforced in other CIT courses.
-  - basic programming: as introduced in COMP110, CIT160, CIT260, etc., etc.,
+  - basic programming: as introduced in COMP110, CIT160, CIT270, etc., etc.,
   - elementary knowledge of docker: as introduced in CIT160

 This assignment presume this knowledge.
 If you don't know how to perform a particular step:
   - ask!
   - ask your teammates!
   - ask in slack!
-  - the professors look up to those that _work towards success and are not afraid to ask for help along the way_
+  - the professors look up to those that _work towards success and are not afraid to ask for help along the way_!

 # Assignment Summary: